-It was their good fortune in their earliest days in 1969 to be “discovered” by a CBS broadcast TV network executive, Don West, who commissioned them to develop a new kind of TV show that used the brand new portable video format… one that actually told the truth on TV… combining both reality TV (they traveled the country making the first non-fiction videos focusing their cameras on the alternate culture and radical politics.
-The resulting pilot, “Subject to Change”, with a studio audience and live rock band (lead by underground rock legend Buzzy Linhardt), was scorned by CBS and Don West left the network.
+It was their good fortune after only a few months together to be “discovered” by a CBS broadcast TV network executive, Don West, who commissioned the group to develop a new kind of TV show that used the brand new portable video format.
+Funded by CBS, the Freex traveled the country producing the first indy videos, with cameras focused on the alternate culture and radical politics.
+The resulting pilot, “Subject to Change,” combined edited tape segments with a live studio audience and rock band (lead by underground rock legend Buzzy Linhardt) in the Freex half-built Prince Street NYC studio.
+The December 1969 show was scorned by high CBS programming executives, who watched the production in the loft next door, as “years ahead of its time,” and Don West left the network.

 From underground to upstate

-With grants to their non-profit corporation, Media Bus, Inc., from the NYS Council on the Arts and the National Endowment for the Arts, as well as contracts with many educational agencies and the first cable TV public access stations, they were electronic Johnny Appleseeds.
-With traveling workshops, screenings, multi-media events and community cablecasts, they spread the new medium, first of all because it was fun, but also in efforts to democratize the dominant American mass medium that at that time was controlled by three large corporations.
+With grants to their non-profit corporation, Media Bus, Inc., from the NYS Council on the Arts and the National Endowment for the Arts, as well as contracts with many educational agencies and the first cable TV public access stations, they travelled around the world performing workshops, screenings, multi-media events and community cablecasts.T hey were electronic Johnny Appleseeds, who spread the new medium as a creative medium, and modern-day Davids who aimed to democratize the dominant mass medium that at that time had only three national channels controlled by three Goliath corporations.

 Breaking creative ground

 The Freex were known for their innovative and even entertaining video productions with subjects that ranged from rock music, avant-garde performance art, the erotic, circus arts, street demonstrations, and alternative culture, to behind-the-scenes at mainstream national events, traditional crafts, and travel through foreign countries.